Jesus is transforming His Bride into something beautiful, mirroring His godly character. He is preparing us to carry out our responsibilities.

 The Bible describes many men, but one of the most important is the new man.
 What is this new man?
 Charles Whitaker explains that the new man is a creative effort of renewing our minds in cooperation with God.

-Repentance is a condition of baptism in God's church and ultimately of conversion and salvation.
-It is also a lifelong process which we should continue until the day of Christ's return.
+Repentance is a condition for baptism, and ultimately of conversion and salvation.
+It is also a lifelong process—one never stops needing to repent.